-THE Ottacints

-Question Answer Evidence/comment

-Are students aware o f what R and Yes- age Assemblies, RE lessons and

-E is appropriately through PSHE

-Are individual student s risk yes If a R &E concern form is filled in.

-assessed Students who are perceived to be

-vulnerable are identified early and

-flagged up to all staff.

-Students at risk none Always monitoring situation

-Evaluation: LOW RISK Staff will continue to monitor all
+Question Answer Evidence/comment Are students aware of f what R and Yes- age Assemblies, RE lessons and E is appropriately through PSHE Are individual student assessed s risk yes If a R &E concern form is filled in.
+Students who are perceived to be vulnerable are identified early and flagged up to all staff.
+Students at risk none Always monitoring situation Evaluation: LOW RISK Staff will continue to monitor all students.

-students.